Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 \end{itemize} Here $\K^d=\oplus_{i=1}^m H_i(x),$ $x\in Y,$ is the Oseledec decomposition given by Theorem \ref{T:VA_general} and $\chi_m<\chi_{m-1}<\cdots <\chi_2<\chi_1$ are the corresponding Lyapunov exponents. \end{theorem}

 Theorem \ref{T:Geometric_Lyapunov} gives a geometric meaning to the stochastic formulas (\ref{e:Lyapunov})--(\ref{e:Lyapunov_max}).

-Let $(M,\Lc,E)$ be a transversally smooth (resp. holomorphic) singular foliation by Riemann surfaces in a Riemannian manifold (resp.
+Let $\Fc=(M,\Lc,E)$ be a transversally smooth (resp. holomorphic) singular foliation by Riemann surfaces in a Riemannian manifold (resp.
 Hermitian complex manifold) $M.$ Consider a leafwise saturated, compact set $X\subset M\setminus E$ whose leaves are all hyperbolic.
 So the restriction of the foliation $(M\setminus E,\Lc)$ to $X$ gives an inherited compact smooth hyperbolic Riemann lamination $(X,\Lc).$ Moreover, the holonomy cocycle of $(M\setminus E,\Lc)$ induces, by restriction, an inherited smooth cocycle on $(X,\Lc).$ Hence, Theorem \ref{T:Geometric_Lyapunov} applies to the latter cocycle.
+Recall that a {\it minimal set} of $\Fc$ is a leafwise saturated subset of $M\setminus E$ which is also a closed subset of $M$ and which contains no proper subset with these properties.
 In particular, when $(M,\Lc,E)$ is a singular holomorphic foliation on a compact Hermitian complex manifold $M$ of dimension $n,$ the last theorem applies to the induced holonomy cocycle of rank $n-1$ associated with every minimal set $X$ whose leaves are all hyperbolic.
-Here a {\it minimal set} is a leafwise saturated closed subset of $M$ which contains no proper subset with this property.

 The proof of Theorem \ref{T:Geometric_Lyapunov} (i) relies on the theory of Brownian trajectories on hyperbolic spaces.
 More concretely, some quantitative results on the boundary behavior of Brownian trajectories by Lyons \cite{Lyons} and Cranston \cite{Cranston} and on the shadow of Brownian trajectories by geodesic rays are our main ingredients.
 This allows us to replace a Brownian trajectory by a unit-speed geodesic ray with uniformly distributed leaf-direction.
 Hence, Part (i) of Theorem \ref{T:Geometric_Lyapunov} will follow from Theorem \ref{T:VA_smooth}.